akshay-madar/codestack/README.md

 ## Akshay Madar, MS BAIM, Purdue University (Class of 2020)
 Hello, I am a graduate student at Purdue University, pursuing MS in Business Analytics from Krannert School of Management.
 Most recently, I worked for Wipro Limited in India, as a Data Scientist, getting my hands dirty with large data sets for ETL and predictive analytics solutions for clients pertaining to BFSI industry.
-My strenghts include Customer Analytics, Ecommerce Analytics, Marketing Analytics, Financial Analytics.
+My strengths include Customer Analytics, Ecommerce Analytics, Marketing Analytics, Financial Analytics and Business Intelligence.

 With 2+ years of work experience in analytics under my belt, and the skills I have gained and polished while at Purdue, I am looking for data driven roles at organizations which share my passion of harnessing data for insights.

-You can find me on [LinkedIn](https://www.linkedin.com/in/akshay-madar-4b1871113/)
+You can find me on [LinkedIn](https://www.linkedin.com/in/akshay-madar-4b1871113/).

 ### What is codestack?
 Here you will find the scope of my indulgence in data science and machine learning: